Saint Lucia Records 18 New COVID-19 Cases – St. Lucia Times News

 – Advertisement –

-Confirmation was also received of the recovery of 112 individuals diagnosed with COVID-19.
-This brings the number of active cases in country to date to 211.
-Currently, there are 15 positive cases of COVID -19 admitted at the Respiratory Hospital and two of them are critically ill and two are severely ill.
+Currently, there are 14 positive cases of COVID-19 admitted at the Respiratory Hospital and two of them are critically ill and two are severely ill.

-Vaccination will resume on Monday February 28, 2022 at the Vigie Sports Complex, Soufriere Hospital and all Wellness Centres around the island from 9am to 4pm.
+Vaccination will take place tomorrow Wednesday March 2, 2022 at various Wellness Centres as per the published COVID-19 vaccination schedule.
+Vaccination will be available from 9am to 4pm.

 The Ministry of Health, Wellness and Elderly Affairs will continue providing daily updates to the public as new information becomes available.